-The Audit Committee has: (i) appointed and retained PricewaterhouseCoopers LLP ("PwC") as the Company's independent auditors for the fiscal year ended December 31, 2005; (ii) reviewed and discussed with the Company's management the Company's audited financial statements for the fiscal year ended December 31, 2005; (iii) discussed with PwC the matters required to be discussed by Statements on Auditing Standards No. 61-"Communications with Audit Committees," as amended, as then in effect; (iv) received the written disclosures and the letter from PwC required by Independence Standards Board Standard No. 1-"Independence Discussions with Audit Committees," as then in effect, and has discussed with PwC their independence; (v) discussed matters with PwC outside the presence of management; (vi) reviewed internal audit recommendations; (vii) discussed with PwC the quality of the Company's financial reporting; and (viii) reviewed and discussed of the audit of 1) management's assessment of the effectiveness of internal controls over financial reporting in accordance with §404 of the Sarbanes-Oxley Act.
+The Audit Committee has: (i) appointed and retained PricewaterhouseCoopers LLP ("PwC") as the Company's independent auditors for the fiscal year ended December 31, 2005; (ii) reviewed and discussed with the Company's management the Company's audited financial statements for the fiscal year ended December 31, 2005; (iii) discussed with PwC the matters required to be discussed by Statements on Auditing Standards No. 61-"Communications with Audit Committees," as then in effect; (iv) received the written disclosures and the letter from PwC required by Independence Standards Board Standard No. 1-"Independence Discussions with Audit Committees," as then in effect, and has discussed with PwC their independence; (v) discussed matters with PwC outside the presence of management; (vi) reviewed internal audit recommendations; (vii) discussed with PwC the quality of the Company's financial reporting; and (viii) reviewed and discussed with PwC and management the status of activities intended to achieve compliance with §404 of the Sarbanes-Oxley Act.